NavidAhmadiii/BrainTumorClassification/README.md

 3. **Evaluate the Model:**
    - After training, the model will be evaluated on the test dataset, and the results will be displayed.

-4. **Make Predictions:**
-   - You can use the trained model to make predictions on new images by modifying the `predict.py` script.

 ---